 Few things in sound system design have caused me more frustration than someone asking me for a quick, one size fits all solution for how many distributed audio speakers should be used for a given space.
 These were the dealers, distributors, or house accounts that didn’t have dedicated system engineers on staff.
 They wanted me to simply give them a perfect formula that said “for every X number of square feet in the space, you want to have 1 speaker.”
 I know some of the sales teams I worked with would have preferred I just give them a formula.
-I also know there are people out there that design distributed audio systems that way, but I swall of speakerstick to my guns because there’s more to it than just a formula.
+I also know there are people out there that design distributed audio systems that way, but I stick to my guns because there’s more to it than just a formula.

 Selecting which speaker to use in a given distributed audio system requires some evaluation.
 And if you don’t quite know what you’re looking at or why a certain speaker would provide you a better solution, then let’s try and clear some of that up.